 2: Play with the Toggles

 This is a classic move.
-Simply turn AirDrop off by choosing the Receiving off option on both of your devices.
+Simply turn AirDrop off by choosing the Receiving Off option on both of your devices.
 This will effectively turn AirDrop functionality off.
 Wait a few seconds, and then turn it back on.

 Alternatively, you can toggle the Wi-Fi and Bluetooth switches in the Settings app.
-Do not turn them off from the control centre, since this will only temporarily disconnect your devices but won’t turn off Bluetooth and Wi-Fi.
+Do not turn them off from the control center since this will only temporarily disconnect your devices but won’t turn off Bluetooth and Wi-Fi.
 You have to go to their respective menus in the Settings app and manually toggle them off.

-You can also toggle the AirPlane Mode switch, which turns off AirDrop by turning off both Wi-Fi and Bluetooth.
-Tapping on the AirPlane Mode toggle again will turn it off, and AirDrop should now be back on, along with Wi-Fi and Bluetooth.
+You can also toggle the Airplane Mode switch, which turns off AirDrop by turning off both Wi-Fi and Bluetooth.
+Tapping on the Airplane Mode toggle again will turn it off, and AirDrop should now be back on, along with Wi-Fi and Bluetooth.

 3: Disable personal Hotspot

 If any device shares your internet connection via the personal hotspot feature, you cannot use AirDrop.
 You have no choice but to turn off the Hotspot and then use AirDrop.
 You’ll have to toggle the personal Hotspot off from the control center menu, or you can switch it off in the dedicated menu that’s in the Settings app.

 AirDrop uses Apple’s software magic and great hardware and software integration for AirDrop to work.
 However, Bluetooth is key and is a necessary component of AirDrop.
 If your device is way too far away, it might not recognize it.
 Even if it does, transfer speeds will be quite slow.

 Provided your devices don’t have a shared Wi-Fi network, then AirDrop solely relies on Bluetooth for transferring files, so make sure that your devices are closer together and not in two different rooms or opposite corners of a room.